-ECOL 402: Aquatic Conservation
+ECOL 402 Aquatic Conservation

 This course examines the problem of maintaining biological diversity in a human dominated world within the aquatic ecosystems.
 Emphasis is on the biological concepts involved in population biology, genetics and community ecology, and their use in conservation and management of biodiversity.
 We will investigate the impacts of human-induced climate change, pollution, introduction of exotic species, over fishing, and endangered species conservation.
+Prerequisite: Any BIO, ECOL, EOS, or CHEM course, or consent of instructor.